4 Muslim men were killed in Albuquerque. Here's what we know about them

 "He had a lot of dreams and he accomplished some of them," Shahalami said.
 "His others were cut short by this heinous act."

-Hours before his own death, Hussain attended a funeral for two of the recent victims and expressed fear about the shootings, said Tahir Gauba, spokesperson for the Islamic Center of New Mexico.
+Hours before his own death, Hussain attended a funeral for two of the recent victims and expressed concern about the shootings, said Tahir Gauba, spokesperson for the Islamic Center of New Mexico.

 Hussain worked as a truck driver for several years from Albuquerque, a job he took immense pride in, according to Shahalami.